jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

   - C/C++
 ---

-# !!!
-WIP !!!

-It is well-known that the integer division is quite a heavy operation on modern CPU's - so slow, in fact, that it has even become a common wisdom to *avoid doing it at ALL cost* in performance-critical parts of the program.
+It is well-known that the integer division is quite a heavy operation on modern CPU's - so slow, in fact, that it has even become a common wisdom to *avoid doing it at ALL cost* in performance-critical sections of a program.
 I do not know why division is particularly hard to optimize from the hardware perspective.
-I am just guessing, maybe that is because (1) every general algorithm is effectively just a minor variation of the good old long division, (2) which is almost impossible to parallelize in any way.
+I am just guessing, maybe (1) every general algorithm is essentially just a minor variation of the good-old long division, (2) which is almost impossible to parallelize.
 But whatever, that is not the topic of this post.

 Rather, this post is about some of the common optimization techniques for circumventing integer division.
-Also in a later section, I will present an optimal bound for one of such techniques, which seems to be not widely known yet.
-It would be interesting to see if modern compilers can take advantage of this new bound to better optimize the code.
+To be more precise, the post can be roughly divided into two parts.
+The first part discusses the well-known Granlund-Montgomery style multiply-and-shift technique and some associated issues.
+The second part is about my recent research on a related multiply-add-and-shift technique.
+In this section, I establish an optimal bound, which perhaps is a novel result.
+It would be intriguing to see whether modern compilers can take advantage of this new bound.

-Note that by *integer division*, we specifically mean computing the quotient and/or the remainder, not evaluating the result as a real number.
-More specifically, throughout this whole post, it will always mean taking the quotient unless specified otherwise.
-Also, I will confine myself into divisions of positive integers, though that of negative integers is also of practical importance.
-Finally, all assemblies shown here are for x86-64 architecture.
+Note that by *integer division*, we specifically mean rgw computation of the quotient and/or the remainder, rather than evaluating the result as a real number.
+More specifically, throughout this entire post, *integer division* will always mean taking the quotient unless specified otherwise.
+Also, I will confine myself into divisions of positive integers, even though divisions of negative integers hold practical significance as well.
+Finally, all assembly code provided herein are for x86-64 architecture.

 # Turning an integer division into a multiply-and-shift

-One of the most widely used techniques is converting division into a multiplication if the divisor is a constant (or it remains mostly unchanged).
-The idea is quite simple: for example, dividing by $4$ is equivalent to multiplying by $0.25$, which can be further represented as multiplying by $25$ and then dividing by $100$, where dividing by $100$ is simply a matter of moving the decimal dot into left by two positions.
+One of the most widely used techniques is converting division into a multiplication when the divisor is a known constant (or remains mostly unchanged).
+The idea behind this approach is quite simple.
+For instance, dividing by $4$ is equivalent to multiplying by $0.25$, which can be further represented as multiplying by $25$ and then dividing by $100$, where dividing by $100$ is simply a matter of moving the decimal dot into left by two positions.
 Since we are only interested in taking the quotient, this means throwing away the last two digits.

-Of course, in this specific case, $4$ is a divisor of $100$ so we indeed have a fairly short such a representation, but in general the divisor might not divide a power of $10$.
+In this particular instance, $4$ is a divisor of $100$ so we indeed have a fairly concise such a representation, but in general the divisor might not divide a power of $10$.
 Let us take $7$ as an example.
 In this case, we cannot write $\frac{1}{7}$ as $\frac{m}{10^{k}}$ for some positive integers $m,k$.
 However, we can still come up with a good *approximation*.
 Note that

 $$
   \frac{1}{7} = 0.142857142857\cdots,
 $$

 so presumably something like $\frac{142858}{1000000}$ would be a good enough approximation of $\frac{1}{7}$.
-Taking that as our approximation means that we may want to compute $n/7$ by multiplying $142858$ to $n$ and then throwing away the last $6$ digits.
+Taking that as our approximation, we may want to compute $n/7$ by multiplying $142858$ to $n$ and then throwing away the last $6$ digits.
 (Note that we are taking $142858$ instead of $142857$ because the latter already fails when $n=7$.
-In general, we must do ceiling, not floor nor half-up rounding.)
+In general, we must take ceiling, not floor nor half-up rounding.)

-This indeed gives the right answer for all $n=1,\ \cdots\ ,166668$, but it starts to produce a wrong answer when $n=166669$; in this case the correct answer is $23809$ but our method returns $23810$.
+This indeed gives the right answer for all $n=1,\ \cdots\ ,166668$, but it starts to produce a wrong answer at $n=166669$, where the correct answer is $23809$, whereas our method produces $23810$.
 And of course such a failure is expected.
-We are using an approximation with a nonzero error, and surely the error will eventually show up when the dividend $n$ is large enough.
-But the question is, *can we estimate how far it will go?* Or, *can we choose a good enough approximation guaranteed to work correctly when there is a given limit on how big our $n$ can be?*
+Given that we are using an approximation with nonzero error, it is inevitable that the error will eventually manifest as the dividend $n$ grows large enough.
+But, the question at hand is, *can we estimate how far it will go?* Or, *how to choose a good enough approximation guaranteed to work correctly when there is a given limit on how big our $n$ can be?*

-Obviously, we are gonna apply this idea for computers, so the denominators of the approximations will be powers of $2$, not $10$: just like that for humans dividing by $10^{k}$ is just throwing away $k$-digits, for computers, dividing by $2^{k}$ is just the right-shift by $k$-bits.
+Obviously, our intention is to implement this concept in computer program, so the denominators of the approximations will be powers of $2$, not $10$.
 So, for a given positive integer $d$, our goal is to find a good enough approximation of $\frac{1}{d}$ of the form $\frac{m}{2^{k}}$.
-Probably the most widely known formal result regarding this is the following theorem by Granlund-Montgomery:
+Perhaps one of the most widely known formal results in this realm is the following theorem by Granlund-Montgomery:

 >**Theorem 1 (Granlund-Montgomery, 1994).**
 >